Stodid/late-term-assignment/Dev-Manual.md

 Selenium
 ----------

+Selenium will run end-to-end tests on the code, assuring that the web application behaves as expected.
+To do selenium tests locally the command ```.gradlew selenium``` can be run.
+Travis will automatically do selenium tests after a commit to GitHub.

 Firefox is required (version 28.0 recommended) to run selenium tests locally.
 If development takes place in a GUI-less environmen xvfb must also be installed.